THE HOME OF WATCH CULTURE

 Crystal(s) Sapphire

-Dial Grained texture in cream, black and salmon
+Dial Grained silk texture

 Strap Seven-link stainless steel bracelet, butterfly clasp